juaneth/dashkit/README.md

 # @dashboardkitjs/cli

-## Install, manage and update dashboard kit through the CLI
+## Install, manage and update DashboardKit through the CLI